Fred E Shapiro, D.O.

 Dr. Shapiro is Vice-Chair of the SAMBA Committee on Education, a Delegate to the ASA House of Delegates, President-Elect of the Massachusetts Society of Anesthesiologists (MSA), and Chair of MSA Public Education committee.
 Dr. Shapiro’s recent appointments to ASA Committees on Standards and Practice Parameters, Governmental Affairs, and Ambulatory Surgical Services support his recognition as an expert and leader in the field of office-based anesthesia.
 This, combined with his clinical expertise, innovation, educational and administrative experiences will enable him to advance his ultimate goal: improving patient safety.

-Richard D. Urman, MD, MBA Dr. Urman serves as Chief Executive Office and Co-Founder of ISOBS.
+Richard D. Urman, MD, MBA Dr. Urman is the Director and Co-Founder of ISOBS.
 He is a staff anesthesiologist and director of procedural sedation management at the Brigham and Women’s Hospital in Boston, MA and Assistant Professor of Anesthesia at Harvard Medical School.

 Dr. Urman received his MD and MBA degrees from Harvard University, and completed a residency in anesthesia.
 Dr. Urman’s specialty is ambulatory anesthesia, and his research interests are in patient safety, novel anesthetic drugs, and operating room efficiency.
 His other interests are medical education and curriculum design, and he was recently named the Morgan-Zinsser Fellow of the Harvard Medical School Academy.